Moments, Sums of Squares, and Tropicalization: Introduction

 Understanding nonnegativity of polynomials in terms of sums of squares has been a central challenge in real algebraic geometry dating back to the work of Hilbert.
 The dual side of this problem is important in analysis and known as the moment problem.
 We now take a moment to introduce it.

-For a semialgebraic set $S\subseteq \RR^n$ and a finite subset $A\subset \N^n$, we consider the convex cone $M_A(S)$ of $A$-moments of measures supported on $S$.
+For a semialgebraic set $S\subseteq \RR^n$ and a finite subset $A\subset \N^n$ considered as exponent vectors of monomials, we consider the convex cone $M_A(S)$ of $A$-moments of measures supported on $S$:

+The membership testing problem for $M_A(S)$ is known as the (truncated) moment problem.
 Despite extensive work this cone can be explicitly described in very few situations even when $S=\mathbb{R}^n$ and $A$ corresponds to all moments of degree at most $2d$ \cite{MR1303090, MR1147276,MR3782989, SchmudgenBook}.

-An important tool for understanding $M_A(S)$ comes from \emph{Positivstellens\"atze} in real algebraic geometry: theorems on representing, via sums of squares, the dual cone of polynomials with support in $A$ which are nonnegative on $S$ \cite{MR1092173,MR1254128}.
-We denote the cone of linear functionals dual to the cone of ``obviously nonnegative'' polynomials generated by sums of squares by $\Sigma(S)_A^\vee$ and call such functionals ``pseudo-moments''.
-Tropicalization of the cones of moments and pseudo-moments gives us ``combinatorial shadows'' of these sets.
+The convex dual cone of $M_A(S)$ consists of polynomials with support in $A$ which are nonnegative on $S$.
+An important tool for understanding $M_A(S)$ comes from \emph{Positivstellens\"atze} in real algebraic geometry: theorems on representing the nonnegative polynomials via sums of squares \cite{MR1092173,MR1254128}.
+A subset of the nonnegative cone is the cone $\Sigma(S)_A$ of ``obviously nonnegative'' polynomials generated by sums of squares.
+We will call elements in its dual $\Sigma(S)_A^\vee$ ``pseudo-moments''.
+Tropicalization of the moment cone and pseudo-moment cone gives us ``combinatorial shadows'' of these sets.
 Our explicit descriptions of these shadows lead to interesting combinatorial questions, some of which have been considered in the context of SONC polynomials \cite{Reznick89,IlimanDeWolff, katthan2021unified}.

 Another way of understanding our results is through binomial inequalities in moments and pseudo-moments of measures supported on $S$.
 When the semialgebraic set $S$ is closed under Hadamard multiplication, the tropicalization $\trop M_A(S)$ of the moment cone is a rational polyhedral cone.
 Its dual cone $(\trop M_A(S))^\vee$ encodes all of the binomial inequalities in $A$-moments.
 Similarly, binomial moment inequalities that can proved via sums of squares correspond to another rational polyhedral cone, which may depend on a degree bound for the sums of squares construction.
 While polynomial inequalities valid on $M_A(S)$ are difficult to characterize, we can explicitly describe all binomial inequalities in moments and pseudo-moments by finding the extreme rays of the corresponding rational polyhedral cones.
 The use of tropicalizations to analyze the power of sums of squares method was first introduced in \cite{BRST} for analyzing graph density inequalities, and further developed in \cite{BR21}.
 We take inspiration from some of their results and techniques, for instance the use of the Hadamard property to ensure that the tropicalization is a convex cone.
 However, to the best of our knowledge, this is the first instance where tropicalization is used to study the relationship between the moment and pseudo-moment cones.
 We believe that this just scratches the surface of applications of tropicalization in semi-algebraic geometry.